- Phoenix-Talent School Dist 4

 QUESTION: HOW WILL SEVERE WEATHER IMPACT MY SCHOOL?

-Answer: If severe weather strikes our region the following decisions are possible:
+Answer: If severe weather strikes our region, the following decisions are possible:

-• Every school in the Phoenix-Talent School District is closed.
-Essential safety personnel may be asked to work if it's safe to do so.
+- Every school in the Phoenix-Talent School District is closed: Essential safety personnel may be asked to work if it's safe to do so.

 Answer: We always put student safety first, using all available data, including working closely with the National Weather Service to make the best decision possible.

 Answer: The Phoenix-Talent School District will not expect transportation from a district that declares a snow day.
-For instance, if the Phoenix-Talent School District determines that the roads are clear enough for school to begin at its regularly scheduled time but the Eagle Point School District declares a snow day, those students whose transportation to a Phoenix-Talent school depend upon an Eagle Point SD bus will not be required to attend in-person.
+For instance, if the Phoenix-Talent School District determines that the roads are clear enough for school to begin at its regularly scheduled time but the Eagle Point School District declares a snow day, those students whose transportation to a Phoenix-Talent school depends upon an Eagle Point SD bus will not be required to attend in-person.